amanusk/starknet_message_fee_estimatoor/README.md

 - [ ] Set possible errors returned from the server
 - [ ] Publish as a crate and library
 - [ ] More test coverage for possible failures and edge cases
+- [ ] Run benchmarks and stress tests